defenseunicorns/pepr/docs/actions.md

       // And here we are adding an annotation.
       .SetAnnotation("pepr.dev", "annotations-work-too");

     // Note that we are not returning anything here.
-This is because Pepr is tracking the changes in each Action automatically.
+This is because Pepr is tracking the changes in each action automatically.
   });
 ```